deltronix/ad57xx/README.md

 # Driver for Analog Devices AD57xx series of dual and quad channel 16/14/12bit DACs

-For now only AD57x4 series are supported.
+For now only the AD57x4 quad channel chips are supported.